 This article shows you all GED prep locations and test locations in and around Vernal.
 At the sites listed here, committed instructors will give you the best guidance so you can take the GED test effectively.

 Test-takers can sit for the GED exam online and at official Utah test facilities.

 The GED® test measures skills and knowledge at the same level that is expected of high school grads.

-The exam includes four independent subtests (modules) in math, science, social studies, and language.
+The exam includes four independent subtests (modules) that measure a test-taker’s knowledge in the fields of

 The GED (General Education Development) diploma is all across North America recognized and accepted as the equivalency of a high school diploma by recruiting agencies, employers, and schools of higher education.